stampit-org/stamp-specification/README.md

 });
 ```

-If you tried to compose these directly, they would conflict with eachother, but it's easy to namespace the options at compose time:
+If you tried to compose these directly, they would conflict with each other, but it's easy to namespace the options at compose time:

 ```js
 const DbQueue = compose({